-You we're [normally] against studies (without sense) with cats.
-And we doubt their usefulness, because a cat in such a situation they never behaves as in real life.
+You know, we're [normally] against studies (without sense) with cats.
+And we doubt their usefulness, because a cat in such a situation never behaves as in real life.

 But, these 3 not only shed some curious results ... they can help with weight contol and disease prevention.

 The scientific teams from Dr. Kelly Swanson of the University of Illinois, from Dr. Kerry M. Cameron of the University of Aberdeen and the Waltham Centre for Pet Nutrition (UK) studied the relationship between food supply frequency, water content in the diet, weight variation and physical activity.

 And the results could not be more striking:

 The cats of the Swanson studies that were fed more frequently (2-4 times/day) with kibbles soaked with 70% water were more active and significantly burned more calories.

 Interestingly, cats that ate only 1 time a day, or were fed a diet with 70% water, were more active during night time.

 The Cameron study suggests that the addition of water (40%) to the kibbles can avoid the dreaded "yo-yo" effect (recovery lost weight) at the end of a calorie-restricted diet.

 And the felines from the Waltham study, fed with dry kibbles ad libitum, gained significantly weight, accompanied by body fat.